-To upgrade the firmware on the EtherWAN Managed Switch, a TFTP server is required.
-The firmware file for the V1.94.3 EtherWAN Managed Switch is in a .TGZ or .IMG format.
-This is a compressed file; however, it should not be decompressed before updating the V1.94.3 EtherWAN Managed Switch.
+To upgrade the switch firmware, a TFTP server is required.
+The firmware file is in a .TGZ or .IMG format.
+This is a compressed file; however, it should not be decompressed before updating the switch.

-To update the firmware on the EtherWAN Managed Switch (see Figure 8):
+To update the firmware, (see Figure 9):

-- 1. Copy the firmware file to the correct directory for your TFTP server.
-The correct directory depends on your TFTP server settings - 2.
-Enter the filename of the firmware in the Filename text box. - 3.
+1. Copy the firmware file to the correct directory for your TFTP server.
+The correct directory depends on your TFTP server settings

+- 2. Enter the filename of the firmware in the Filename text box. - 3.
 Enter the IP Address of your TFTP server in the TFTP Server IP text box. - 4.
 Click on the Upgrade button. - 5.
 During the firmware upgrade you will see the following messages.
 Do not reboot or unplug the switch until the final message is received. - a.
 Downloading now, please wait... - b. tftp <filename>.img from ip <ip address> success!!
 Install now.
 This may take several minutes, please wait... - C. Firmware upgrade success!